juliusschulz/plant_pathology/README.md

 # plant_patholgy

-Identifies the category of foliar diseases in apple trees
+A neural network to identify foliar diseases in apple trees.

 Current Kaggelscore: 0.917